Frequently Asked Questions

 - Evidence of compliance with “safe space” requirements.

-A document called Safe Church Self-Audit can be found in the resource section of the ECCT Safe Church Training folder.
+A document called Safe Church Self-Audit can be found in the “Forms and Templates” section of the ECCT Safe Church Training folder.

 Where can I find the ECCT Model Policies?